Noctis/kickstart-app/README.md

 composer update noctis/kickstart
 ```

-Seeing as updating a Kickstart project is not as simple as that, I will do my best to update the `noctis/kickstart-app`
+Seeing as updating a Kickstart-based project is not as simple as that, I will do my best to update the
-package (this one) as rarely as possible.
-When I do release a new version of it, I will provide instructions on how to
+`noctis/kickstart-app` package (this one) as rarely as possible.
+When I do release a new version of it and specific
-upgrade in a `UPDATING.md` file.
+actions are needed to update the application part, you will find a version-specific guide inside the
+[`docs/upgrading`](docs/upgrading) folder of this project.

 I will also keep the version numbers between both packages consistent.
 For example, when I make changes to the
 `noctis/kickstart` package that are incompatible with `noctis/kickstart-app` 2.x, I will release them as version 3.x